Loop Example: Rectangles

 To treat this as a two-dimensional array -- that is, to match lenghts and widths of the rectangles as we process the data -- we have to use our own line and row indexes.
 We can easily compute them from the loop index I:

-The line index is I 2 * 1 - (the first item in the list is the length of the first rectangle, the third item is the length of the second rectange, etc.)
+The line index is I 2 * 1 - (the first item in the list is the length of the first rectangle, the third item is the length of the second rectange, and so on.)

-The row index is I 2 * (the first item in the list is the length of the first rectangle, the third item is the length of the second rectange, etc.)
+The row index is I 2 * (the first item in the list is the length of the first rectangle, the third item is the length of the second rectange, and so on.)

-Before we calculate the sum of the products of lengths and widths we should read the data file into a user defined element, to make the loop faster.
+Before we calculate the sum of the products of lengths and widths we should read the data file into a user defined element, to make the loop faster (with 4 lines this would make no noticeable difference, but with tens of thousands it definitely would).

-Then, we have to set $ to 0, and we can use an inline loop for our calculation.
+Now we have to set $ to 0, and then we can use an inline loop for our calculation.

 ? @data = (rectangles)